Anghus Houvouras on why we don’t need Luke Skywalker in Star Wars: Episode VII….

 I mean, lets be real honest here.
 Wasn’t all the shoehorning of classic characters into the prequels one of the most labored and lazy bits of filmmaking in the modern era?
 Carting out baby Boba Fett in Attack of the Clones or seeing Chewbacca in Revenge of the Sith felt so forced.
 Even the inclusion of R2-D2 and C-3PO felt so useless.
 I understand the idea of bringing back beloved characters, but I’d like to think the Star Wars Universe has a story that doesn’t involve the Skywalkers, or Han Solo, or Chewbacca and at some point I’d like to see a movie that focuses on something creatively fresh.

-photo of Abrams standing next to R2-D2.
+I don’t know how everybody else felt when they saw that photo of Abrams standing next to R2-D2.
 I can tell you on my end, it was anything other than excitement.

 “Oh, this again?”